awslabs/aws-sdk-swift/reference/0.x/AWSBackup/BackupClientProtocol.md

 func stopBackupJob(input: StopBackupJobInput, completion: @escaping (ClientRuntime.SdkResult<StopBackupJobOutputResponse, StopBackupJobOutputError>) -> Void)
 ```

-### tagResource(input:​completion:​)
+### tagResource(input:completion:)

-Assigns a set of key-value pairs to a recovery point, backup plan, or backup vault
-identified by an Amazon Resource Name (ARN).
+Assigns a set of key-value pairs to a recovery point, backup plan, or backup vault identified by an Amazon Resource Name (ARN).

 ``` swift
 func tagResource(input: TagResourceInput, completion: @escaping (ClientRuntime.SdkResult<TagResourceOutputResponse, TagResourceOutputError>) -> Void)
 ```

-### untagResource(input:​completion:​)
+### untagResource(input:completion:)

-Removes a set of key-value pairs from a recovery point, backup plan, or backup vault
-identified by an Amazon Resource Name (ARN)
+Removes a set of key-value pairs from a recovery point, backup plan, or backup vault identified by an Amazon Resource Name (ARN)

 ``` swift
 func untagResource(input: UntagResourceInput, completion: @escaping (ClientRuntime.SdkResult<UntagResourceOutputResponse, UntagResourceOutputError>) -> Void)
 ```

-### updateBackupPlan(input:​completion:​)
+### updateBackupPlan(input:completion:)

-Updates an existing backup plan identified by its backupPlanId with the
-input document in JSON format.
-The new version is uniquely identified by a
+Updates an existing backup plan identified by its backupPlanId with the input document in JSON format.
+The new version is uniquely identified by a VersionId.
-VersionId.

 ``` swift
 func updateBackupPlan(input: UpdateBackupPlanInput, completion: @escaping (ClientRuntime.SdkResult<UpdateBackupPlanOutputResponse, UpdateBackupPlanOutputError>) -> Void)
 ```

-### updateFramework(input:​completion:​)
+### updateFramework(input:completion:)

-Updates an existing framework identified by its FrameworkName with the
-input document in JSON format.
+Updates an existing framework identified by its FrameworkName with the input document in JSON format.

 ``` swift
 func updateFramework(input: UpdateFrameworkInput, completion: @escaping (ClientRuntime.SdkResult<UpdateFrameworkOutputResponse, UpdateFrameworkOutputError>) -> Void)
 ```

-### updateGlobalSettings(input:​completion:​)
+### updateGlobalSettings(input:completion:)

 Updates whether the Amazon Web Services account is opted in to cross-account backup.
 Returns an error if the account is not an Organizations management account.
-Use the
-DescribeGlobalSettings API to determine the current settings.
+Use the DescribeGlobalSettings API to determine the current settings.

 ``` swift
 func updateGlobalSettings(input: UpdateGlobalSettingsInput, completion: @escaping (ClientRuntime.SdkResult<UpdateGlobalSettingsOutputResponse, UpdateGlobalSettingsOutputError>) -> Void)
 ```

-### updateRecoveryPointLifecycle(input:​completion:​)
+### updateRecoveryPointLifecycle(input:completion:)

 Sets the transition lifecycle of a recovery point.
-The lifecycle defines when a protected resource is transitioned to cold storage and when
-it expires.
-Backup transitions and expires backups automatically according to
-the lifecycle that you define.
-Backups transitioned to cold storage must be stored in cold storage for a minimum of 90
-days.
-Therefore, the “expire after days” setting must be 90 days greater than the
-“transition to cold after days” setting.
-The “transition to cold after days” setting cannot
-be changed after a backup has been transitioned to cold.
+The lifecycle defines when a protected resource is transitioned to cold storage and when it expires.
+Backup transitions and expires backups automatically according to the lifecycle that you define.
+Backups transitioned to cold storage must be stored in cold storage for a minimum of 90 days.
+Therefore, the “expire after days” setting must be 90 days greater than the “transition to cold after days” setting.
+The “transition to cold after days” setting cannot be changed after a backup has been transitioned to cold.
 Only Amazon EFS file system backups can be transitioned to cold storage.
 Does not support continuous backups.

 ``` swift
 func updateRecoveryPointLifecycle(input: UpdateRecoveryPointLifecycleInput, completion: @escaping (ClientRuntime.SdkResult<UpdateRecoveryPointLifecycleOutputResponse, UpdateRecoveryPointLifecycleOutputError>) -> Void)
 ```

-### updateRegionSettings(input:​completion:​)
+### updateRegionSettings(input:completion:)

 Updates the current service opt-in settings for the Region.
-If service-opt-in is enabled
-for a service, Backup tries to protect that service's resources in this Region,
-when the resource is included in an on-demand backup or scheduled backup plan.
-Otherwise,
-Backup does not try to protect that service's resources in this Region.
-Use
-the DescribeRegionSettings API to determine the resource types that are
+If service-opt-in is enabled for a service, Backup tries to protect that service's resources in this Region, when the resource is included in an on-demand backup or scheduled backup plan.
+Otherwise, Backup does not try to protect that service's resources in this Region.
+Use the DescribeRegionSettings API to determine the resource types that are supported.
-supported.

 ``` swift
 func updateRegionSettings(input: UpdateRegionSettingsInput, completion: @escaping (ClientRuntime.SdkResult<UpdateRegionSettingsOutputResponse, UpdateRegionSettingsOutputError>) -> Void)
 ```

-### updateReportPlan(input:​completion:​)
+### updateReportPlan(input:completion:)

-Updates an existing report plan identified by its ReportPlanName with the
-input document in JSON format.
+Updates an existing report plan identified by its ReportPlanName with the input document in JSON format.

 ``` swift
 func updateReportPlan(input: UpdateReportPlanInput, completion: @escaping (ClientRuntime.SdkResult<UpdateReportPlanOutputResponse, UpdateReportPlanOutputError>) -> Void)